Open Water Swimming / Pool Events · Workflow guide

 For open water events, position yourself at a point where swimmers approach the camera.
 Shoot when their head is high and the number faces you.
 Avoid shooting from behind — the cap number won't be readable at that angle.

-Shoot Through the Race and Identify Water Spray Moments
+Shoot Through the Race and Note Water Spray Moments

 Capture swimmers throughout the race at different stages (start, mid-race, finish).
-Note water spray moments — those are the hardest photos for AI to read.
-Spray and reflections create optical noise that obscures numbers completely.
+Note water spray moments — those are the hardest photos to read, for you and for the AI.
+Spray and reflections create optical noise that can obscure numbers completely.

 Pro tip